-- Complete and submit a Request for Academic Accommodation Letters to Services for Students with Disabilities (SSD) at least two weeks prior to each semester for which you anticipate needing them.
+- Complete and submit a Semester Request to Services for Students with Disabilities (SSD) at least two weeks prior to each semester for which you anticipate needing them.

 - It is your responsibility to meet with each of your professors as soon as possible and during their office hours, reviewing the accommodation authorization letters, discussing your equal access accommodations, and confirming with them a mutually agreeable plan for their implementation throughout the semester.

 - Contact your SSD counselor immediately if you encounter any difficulties.

 Students Authorized for Testing Accommodations

 - If you've been instructed to work directly with SSD Assistant Director, Jeremy Pelletier, for assistance with test scribes and/or test readers, you must contact him at least one week prior to each scheduled exam for which you require this assistance.

 Students Authorized to Audio Record their Classes

 - Students authorized to make an audio recording of class lectures, discussions, or tutoring sessions for later review understand this accommodation is for their own personal study and will not be shared or used for any other purposes.

 - Contact SSD Assistant Director, Jeremy Pelletier, and work with him in following established guidelines for arranging, managing and utilizing note taker support.